julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 The main limitations are:
 - Code quality is transformed into time by using incremental requirements, this does not cover all possible quality aspects
-- We only looked at individual productivity, but software development happens in the context of a team
+- Our analysis considered individual productivity, but software development happens in the context of a team
 - We only focused on the act of writing code, but a developer is also involved in deployments, QA and architectural decisions

-## Participate
+## Getting involved

-The experiment is ongoing, so if you or your team is interested in taking part, please contact me at julian.ghionoiu@accelerate.io.
+The experiment is ongoing, so if you or your team is interested in taking the challenge and seeing how you compare (everything is anonymised), please contact me at julian.ghionoiu@accelerate.io.

 I promise you will gain unique insights into developer productivity.

 &nbsp;

 ---

-#### Access to data
-If you found this article interesting and would like to have a look at the underlying data, please message me.

 #### References
 <a name="1">1.</a> https://www.techopedia.com/definition/31673/10x-developer